-> - Listen to something else.
+- Listen to something else.
 One of the simplest ways to burst of out the same old rut is to find something new to listen to.
 Like with the food, take one or more steps outside of your comfort zone.
-Your taste in music may not be as narrow as you believe – that has certainly been the case for me – and this simple thing can really expand your horizons.
+Your taste in music may not be as narrow as you believe – that has certainly been the case for me – and this simple thing can really expand your world.

 - Slow down.
 When you slow down you naturally connect better with what is happening inside of you and outside you in this moment.
 What happens right now becomes more vibrant and not hidden behind thoughts racing in your mind about the past or a possible future.
 Slow down to enjoy the moment and to not miss life while you are planning for the future or reliving the past.

 - Enjoy the small things.
 This becomes easier when you slow down.
 There are so many small things happening all around that you may miss out on if you rush quickly to the next thing.
-So take the time and use your attention enjoy the small things.
+So take the time and use your attention to enjoy the small things.
 A long hug, a walk in the woods, a sunset or the full moon rising among so many stars in the night sky.

 - Be you.
 What do you want out of life?
 What do you want more of in your life?
 Take some time to think about it and just for a little while forget what your parents, partner or boss might want.
 Sure, you might have to compromise on some things.
 But don’t let anyone else run your life and run over your dreams.
 This is in the end your life to live.